shanep-cs2/lesson04/README.md

 ## Task 0 - Get your code to compile

 The starter code does not build out of the box.
-So the first step is to write a little code as possible to get everything building.
+So the first step is to write as little code as possible to get everything building.
 We will just stub out methods and classes at this point and not worry about implementation.

-## Task 1 - Write your tests!
+## Task 1 - Write your tests

 We are going to be practicing TDD all semester!
 So the first step in any project is to write your tests!
 There are two test files stubbed out and ready for you to implement.
 Look in the